NREL/tasty/README.md

 from rdflib import Namespace
 import tasty.constants as tc
 import tasty.graphs as tg
-from tasty.entities import HaystackPointDefs, HaystackEquipDefs, BrickPointDefs, BrickEquipmenDefs
+from tasty.entities import HaystackPointDefs, HaystackEquipDefs, BrickPointDefs, BrickEquipmentDefs

 # Create a namespace and load in a blank Brick / Haystack graph
 EX = Namespace('example.com#')